beckn/BPP-Boilerplate-SDK/README.md

 The Boilerplate UI + Backend Framework project allows developers to quickly become beckn enabled and beckn protocol-based software quickly.
 The Backend Framework SDK gives the developer a defined structure to build beckn systems.
 Moreover, the project also includes a set of Fulfillment Application and Admin UI connected with various BPPs.

-The project utilized Turbo Repo to manage multiple monorepos

 ---

 ## Project Architecture

 The workflow of the project goes as
 ![image](https://github.com/Sarfraz-droid/BPP-Boilerplate-SDK/assets/73013838/838a6642-9a14-4085-8b6b-fb2ff371a512)

+The project utilizes Turbo Repo to manage multiple monorepos

 ### BPP SDK
 The BPP SDK includes a set of utilities and libraries to generate and build beckn enabled bpp applications.